samsaradog/simple_rails_ttt/README.md

 # Tic-Tac-Toe

 Simple Rails application.
 Gives a player the option of challenging the computer or inviting another human to play.
+No registration is required for this version.